alexiou-dev/careerAI/README.md

 ---

-CareerAI is a comprehensive, generative AI-powered web application designed to be your ultimate co-pilot in the job search and career development journey.
-It provides a suite of intelligent tools that streamline every step of the process, from discovering the perfect opportunity to acing the interview.
+CareerAI is a comprehensive, generative AI-powered web application that orchestrates large language model workflows to support real-world career search tasks such as resume tailoring, interview preparation and job discovery.

 ## ✨ Features